efarish/portfolio/aws/ecs_docker/README.md

 What's interesting:

-* All resources are deployed to a new VPC created using CloudFormation.
+* All resources for this project are created using CloudFormation.
-* Two variants are given to link an AWS API Gateway to ECS: 1) Using an application load balancer, 2) Using  Cloud Map.
+* This project provides two examples of linking an AWS API Gateway to ECS: 1) Using an application load balancer, 2) Using  Cloud Map.

 **NOTE**: The charges for this stack can accumulate quickly.
 Be sure to delete the stack when done.
 See [section 'AWS Cleanup'](#cleanup) for options to delete the stack.